1996 Ph.D, Tulane University, New Orleans

 Most of my work centers on the history and culture of the revolutionary independence period throughout Latin America and the Atlantic World.
 I am interested in issues of cross-cultural contact, national identity formation, and the creation of patriotic civic cultures from 1780-1830.
 Currently, I am completing a book called The Mansion House of Liberty: London's Spanish American Community 1808-1829.
 This project traces the effect of extended foreign residence on the Spanish Americans' sense of national identity, and documents the tremendous intellectual and cultural influence that Great Britain exerted upon their vision of post-independent nationhood.
 I am also finishing a general history that will be called Emancipations: Latin American Independence in a Global Context.

 Co-editor with Graham Lloyd, James A. Brush's Memoir of the Mina Expedition to Liberate Mexico, 1817.
-University of New Mexico Press, forthcoming 2020
+University of New Mexico Press, 2020

 Co-editor with Beatriz Mamigonian (Universidade Federal de Santa Catarina, Brazil), The Human Tradition in the Atlantic World, 1500-1850.
 Lanham MD: Rowman Littlefield, 2010.